 For information about what sensitivity labels are and how they can help you protect your organization's data, see Learn about sensitivity labels.

 When you're ready to start protecting your organization's data by using sensitivity labels:

 Create the labels.
 Create and name your sensitivity labels according to your organization's classification taxonomy for different sensitivity levels of content.
 Use common names or terms that make sense to your users.
 If you don't already have an established taxonomy, consider starting with label names such as Personal, Public, General, Confidential, and Highly Confidential.
 You can then use sublabels to group similar labels by category.
-When you create a label, use the tooltip text to help users select the appropriate label.

 Define what each label can do.
 Configure the protection settings you want associated with each label.
 For example, you might want lower sensitivity content (such as a "General" label) to have just a header or footer applied, while higher sensitivity content (such as a "Confidential" label) should have a watermark and encryption.

 Publish the labels.
 After your sensitivity labels are configured, publish them by using a label policy.
 Decide which users and groups should have the labels and what policy settings to use.
 A single label is reusable—you define it once, and then you can include it in several label policies assigned to different users.
 So for example, you could pilot your sensitivity labels by assigning a label policy to just a few users.
 Then when you're ready to roll out the labels across your organization, you can create a new label policy for your labels and this time, specify all users.

 You might be eligible for the automatic creation of default labels and a default label policy that takes care of steps 1-3 for you.
 For more information, see Default labels and policies for Microsoft Purview Information Protection.